 A more westerly view looks towards Carn Brea, another popular walking spot.
 If you squint a bit you can see Carn Brea castle (now a restaurant) and the granite Basset monument, built in 1836 as a tribute to Francis Basset.

 Following the path down the hill now, be careful as this is another really uneven path that can be very muddy and slippery in the Cornish weather.
 Continue on until you reach a kissing gate on your right, this leads to the lower quarry, which is now quite overgrown and boggy.
+This quarry, known as North, Harvey’s or Holman’s quarry, was frequently used by local company Climax to test their drills.

 From the quarry, return back the way you came for the quickest route back to the start.
 There are several other public footpaths in the area, but this all lead in the opposite direction and will require walking along the road to get back to Carn Marth Lane.